 No one ever wants to treat their child poorly or give them a negative memory.
-But a toxic mother cannot cope with the unhealthy stimulants in her life and instead succumbs to it, becoming toxic herself.
+But an enmeshed toxic mother cannot cope with the unhealthy stimulants in her life and instead succumbs to it, becoming toxic, and at times narcissistic, herself.
 It can also be caused by psychological agents that change the mother’s behavior and heed to dysfunctional mother-daughter relationships.
 Thoughts like ‘my mom is toxic’, ‘I have a toxic parent’, or ‘I have a manipulative mother’ can seriously affect your relationship.

 Mothers don’t intend to be bad; they just happen to be under stress.
-Here are some signs to identify toxic mothers.
+Here are some signs to identify toxic mothers and their toxic personality.

 13 Signs You Have A Toxic Mother